tonyqus/tonyqus/README.md

 - 🌱 From Shanghai, China
 - 🏆 Member of .NET Foundation, ex-Microsoft MVP
 - 🤵 Pronouns: He/Him
+- 📫 You can reach me at tonyqus@gmail.com

 ### My Working Experiences
 - 17+ years working as a hand-on developer